Non-domestic rates (also called business rates) are a tax on non-domestic properties to help pay for local council services.

 Non-Domestic properties in Scotland are charged rates based on the Rateable Value of the property multiplied by the Rate Poundage.

 The Rateable Value of the property is set by the City Assessor and published on the Valuation Roll.
-You can check your rateable value here.
+You can check your rateable value on the Scottish Assessors Association website.

 |Rateable Value of Property||Rate Poundage (Pence)|

-Further guidance on non-domestic rates including a rates calculator is provided by the Scottish Government and can be found on the following page:
+Further guidance on non-domestic rates including a rates calculator is provided by the Scottish Government and can be found on their Business Rates Guidance page:

 Non-domestic rates do not include water and waste-water charges.
 Your licensed provider will bill you directly.